Out West, blistering hot spell undercuts firefighters

-Sizzling heat is exacerbating the fire risks out West on Monday, where weary crews have been battling blazes in Utah, Nevada, Oregon and California.
+Sizzling heat is exacerbating the fire risks out West, where weary crews have been battling blazes in Utah, Nevada, Oregon and California.

 "Red flag warnings continue over parts of the West," CNN meteorologist Dave Hennen reported.
 "Critical fire danger and critical fire risk continue to cover large areas in the West."

-About 16 million people remain affected by heat warnings and advisories in southern California, southern Nevada and parts of Arizona.
+About 16 million people remained affected by heat warnings and advisories in Southern California, southern Nevada and parts of Arizona.

 In the big metro areas of Phoenix and Las Vegas, temperatures are expected to be above 110 degrees.
 That would be 10 days in a row for such temperatures in Las Vegas.